pklimai/nica-ems/README.md

 This software is part of NICA Event Metadata System, providing REST API and Web UI for the experimental event catalog.
 PostgreSQL database is currently used for event metadata storage.
-Integration with Condition database (containing experimental run metadata) is also implemented.
+Integration with Condition database (containing experimental run metadata) and FreeIPA authorization is implemented.

 ### Config file

 The system is rather flexible and configured using YAML file.
 The exact set of metadata that is stored per experimental event is also configurable.
-See `resources/event-config.yaml` file for example EMD system configuration.
+See `resources/event-config-example.yaml` file for example EMD system configuration.

-In the config file, you must provide credentials for EMD database and (optionally) Condition database, and specify URLs and parameters stored in EMD catalogue.
+In the config file, you must provide credentials for EMD database and (optionally) Condition database, LDAP server parameters (also optional, use if you want to authenticate user queries) and specify URLs and parameters stored in EMD catalogue.
-You can have more than one page corresponding to different metadata tables in EMD database.
+You can have more than one page corresponding to different metadata tables in the same EMD database.
 Each page has its own URL for Web and API endpoint.

 Supported parameter types are currently: `int`, `float`, `string`, `bool`.

-Ranges for `int` and `float` types are supported (both in Web inteface and API) using `-` (e.g. `track-number=10-15`).
+Ranges for `int` and `float` types are supported (both in Web interface and API) using `-` (e.g. `track-number=10-15`).

 ### API